awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 ```

 **Note**
-This global condition also applies to the master account of an AWS organization\.
+This global condition also applies to the management account of an AWS organization\.

 For more information about AWS Organizations, see [What Is AWS Organizations?](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_introduction.html) in the *AWS Organizations User Guide*\.